 - 1/2 cup buttery spread

 - 1/4 cup agave nectar (amber, light or raw)

 - 1 cup coconut palm sugar or brown sugar

 - 1/2 teaspoon sea salt

 - 2 tablespoons Maker’s Mark bourbon

 - Fry up your bacon until crispy.
 Let cool and crumble.

 - Pop popcorn using Alton Brown’s microwave brown paper bag method or an air popper.

-- Combine the I Can’t Believe It’s Not Butter, agave nectar, and coconut palm sugar in a small saucepan and bring to a boil.
+- Combine the buttery spread, agave nectar, and coconut palm sugar in a small saucepan and bring to a boil.

 - Reduce heat, and boil for another 5 minutes.